vasinov/neural-lambda/README.md

 - A payload with temperature and pressure values is deployed to a specific S3 bucket.
 - Our lambda is triggered.
-- A neural network gets initialized with an appropriate training set.
+- A neural network is initialized with an appropriate training set.
 - Neural network sequentially evaluates payload values and triggers an MQTT publish call to a specific topic in ThingFabric.
-- ThingFabric receives a message and does something meaningful with it (e.g., shuts off a valve, sends a text message or email, etc.)
+- ThingFabric receives a message and does something meaningful with it (e.g., shuts off a valve, sends a text message or email, etc.).

-Now that we have a better understanding of what's going on in the system let's setup our lambda appropriately.
-First, create a lambda on the new lambda page and assign a role to it that has access to the S3 bucket that you are going to use for your payload deployments.
+Now that we have a better understanding of what's going at the high level let's setup our lambda.
+First, create a lambda on the new lambda AWS page and assign a role to it that has access to the S3 bucket that you are going to use for your payload deployments.

 Now, let's write some boilerplate code for our lambda!